redtigercrypto/defiscan1/src/content/template.md

 ## Upgradeability

-See http://defiscan.info/learn-more#upgradability for more guidance.

-For some guidance:

 In the upgradability section & risk we address bytecode upgrades and parameter changes that are permissioned.

+We wrote a section explaining the Upgradeability Risk in our framework here: See http://defiscan.info/learn-more#upgradability

-This steps help you write a nice report:
+For some practical guidance follow this steps.
+It will help you in writing a nice report:

 1. Run the [permission scanner](https://github.com/deficollective/permission-scanner)
 2. Fill in all the permissioned functions in the table (`## Permissions`)